 - Sample/test type: Any Quest Diagnostics location

-A partnership with lab giant Quest Diagnostics means you can find a nearby lab to get your blood drawn in most U.S. cities, and each of their eight test packages can have a phone consultation with a wellness specialist added on to it for $75.
+A partnership with lab giant Quest Diagnostics means you can find a nearby lab to get your blood drawn in most U.S. cities, and each of their test packages includes AI-based recommendations from Thorne’s in-house dashboard, Onegevity Health Intelligence.

 Honorable mentions